Sustainable design: Unsustainable investment

-Negative Effects of Waste
+Negative effects of waste

 The designer is responsible for choices that place a demand on natural resources, produce waste, and potentially cause irreversible ecosystem damage.

 About 80 million tonnes of waste in total are generated in the U.K. alone, for example, each year.
 And concerning only household waste, between 1991–92 and 2007–08, each person in England generated an average of 1.35 pounds of waste per day.

 Experience has now shown that there is no completely safe method of waste disposal.
 All forms of disposal have negative effects on the environment, public innovation, and local economies.
 Landfills have contaminated drinking water.
 Garbage burned in incinerators has poisoned air, soil, and water.
 The majority of water treatment systems change the local ecology.
 Attempts to control or manage wastes after they are produced fail to eliminate environmental impacts.

 The toxic components of household products pose serious health risks and aggravate the trash problem.
 In the U.S., about seven pounds in every ton of household garbage contains toxic materials, such as heavy metals like nickel, lead, cadmium, and mercury from batteries, and organic compounds found in pesticides and consumer products, such as air freshener sprays, nail polish, cleaners, and other products.
 When burned or buried, toxic materials also pose a serious threat to public health and the environment.

 The only way to avoid environmental harm from waste is to prevent its generation.
 Pollution prevention means changing the way activities are conducted and eliminating the source of the problem.
 It does not mean doing without, but doing differently.
 For example, preventing waste pollution from litter caused by disposable beverage containers does not mean doing without beverages; it just means using refillable bottles.

 Industrial designer Victor Papanek has stated that when we design and plan things to be discarded, we exercise insufficient care in design.

 Waste prevention strategies

-In planning for facilities, a comprehensive design strategy is needed for preventing the generation of solid waste.
-A good garbage prevention strategy would require that everything brought into a facility is recycled for reuse or recycled back into the environment through biodegradation.
+In planning for facilities, a comprehensive design strategy is needed for preventing the generation of solid waste.Improper waste disposal is associated with increasing pollution, climate change, and other hazardous emissions that pose risks to human wellbeing.
+Therefore, a good garbage prevention strategy would require that everything brought into a facility is recycled for reuse or recycled back into the environment through biodegradation.
 This would mean a greater reliance on natural materials or products that are compatible with the environment.

 Any resource-related development is going to have two basic sources of solid waste — materials purchased and used by the facility and those brought into the facility by visitors.
-The following waste prevention strategies apply to both, although different approaches will be needed for implementation:
+The following waste prevention strategies apply to both, although different approaches will be needed for implementation.